vsu313/python-focus-group/README.md

 ## Session_04
 comments.py: A Python script that allows comments within code variables.py: A Python script that assigns variables and their values

+## Session_05
+strings.py: A Python script that represents a sequence of characters
+	* Also learned escape sequences, manipulating strings and stripping spaces